maprue/Billard/README.md

-# Practical work - Billard
+# Practical Work - Billard
 Practical work completed as part of computer graphics course.

 This project: